Fish oils come from fatty fish, also known as oily fish; specifically the tissue of fish such as trout, mackerel, tuna, herring, sardines, and salmon.

-The fillets of oily fish contain up to 30% oil; this figure may vary.
+The fillets of oily fish contain up to 30 percent oil, but this figure varies.
 White fish, on the other hand, only contain high concentrations of oil in the liver, and have much less oil overall.

 Some people confuse fish oils and cod liver oil - they are different.
-Fish oils are extracted from the tissue of deep sea oily fish such as tuna, mackerel, herring and salmon.
+Fish oils are extracted from the tissue of deep sea oily fish such as tuna, mackerel, herring, and salmon.
 Cod liver oil, by contrast, is extracted solely from the livers of cod.

 Possible health benefits of fish oils

 Research into the health benefits of fish oils has been contradictory.

 Over the last 10 years, there have been dozens of studies on fish oils and omega-3 oils.
 Some have backed up health claims, while others have not.

 1) Multiple sclerosis (MS)

 Fish oils are said to help people with MS. However, a study carried out by researchers from University Hospital in Bergen, Norway, found that omega-3 fatty acids do not help people with MS.

 One study found that fish oils may reduce the risk of developing prostate cancer if a low-fat diet is also followed; however, another linked omega-3 levels to a higher risk of aggressive prostate cancer.

 A study published in the Journal of the National Cancer Institute found that high fish oil intake raises the risk of high-grade prostate cancer by 71 percent and all prostate cancers by 43 percent.